katalisha/katalisha.github.io/_posts/2016-01-22-ARC-Swift-closures-and-weak-self.markdown

 </tr>
 </table>

-At the end of this example both objects hold a strong reference to each other so they cannot be destroyed, even though they are no longer in use.
+At the end of this example both objects hold a strong reference to each other so they cannot be destroyed, even though they are no longer in scope.

 Weak and unowned references
 ---------------------------